afnanidries/Projects/README.md

 # ☕ CoffeeMaker

-A Spring Boot application for managing coffee recipes, inventory, and customer orders — developed as part of the CSC326 course at NC State University.
+A Spring Boot application for managing coffee recipes, inventory, and customer orders

 ## 🚀 Features